lzx325/His-MMDM/README.md

 </div>

 ### Download the respective checkpoints and data
-The checkpoints and data are hosted on Amazon AWS, which will be automatically downloaded and extracted by running the downloading scripts:
+The checkpoints and data are hosted on Amazon AWS, which will be automatically downloaded and extracted by running the downloading script:
 ```
 python download.py inference
 ```